Please refer to dates tab

 Please Note: If you feel unwell, please stay and home and contact us immediately to reschedule your class.

-A good understanding of written and spoken English is required to undertake this course; if not, you will require an NATTI interpreter to be present in the class.
-You will need to advise prior to the course will accur.
+A good understanding of written and spoken English is required to undertake this course; if not, you will be required to organise a NATTI interpreter to be present in the class to translate; please advise prior to the class if you are bringing an interpreter.

 What You Learn